jennyjean8675309/node-arguments/README.md

 Programs are more functional when we can change the input.
 If there's no way to change the input,  it has to be hard-coded in the source code and this is a very bad practice.
 Imagine a function that calculates the sum of numbers.
 The numbers are hard-coded in the source code.
 You're doing your taxes, and each time you need to do a new calculation (that mad cash you make after finishing this course and getting a job as the Node engineer!), you go to your file, change the values, hit save and re-run the program.
 No bueno.
 What if you make a mistake in the code and delete some symbol when you're editing the number?
 And saving the file each time you need to calculate a sum slows you down.

-You program needs to have an input which is independent of the source code (the program itself).
+Your program needs to have an input which is independent of the source code (the program itself).
 The easiest way to implement such input is to use command-line arguments.
 This lesson will cover the Node command-line arguments and how to access them.

 ## Objectives